SichangHe/igem-2022-dku-backup/src/contribution.md

     <img src="https://static.igem.wiki/teams/4161/wiki/contri-bg.jpg" />
 </div>

-We designed cell surface display platforms for probiotics including yeast, *E.coli* Nissle 1917, and *L.lactis*.
+We designed cell surface display platforms to display nanobodies on probiotics including yeast, *E.coli* Nissle 1917, and *L.lactis*.
 To be specific, the yeast Aga2 surface display platform for nanobodies was developed.
 We also designed a novel way to detect protein surface expression by using flow cytometry.
 Another